M-kasinski/chatGpt-online/README.md

 - Supports the official OpenAI API (add new model ChatGPT-3.5-turbo !!!)
 - Supports ChatGPT Plus
 - web-connected (Chat gpt online is only connected to Google)
+- choose Mainline in option to use just chatgpt in google
 - Supports all popular search engines (Google, Qwant, Duckduckgo, yahoo, baidu ....)
 - Markdown rendering
 - Code highlights